 40 Years Later the Message is Still Partially Eclipsed: Alcohol and Pregnancy Do Not Mix

-Day 81 of 99 Days to FASDay and the big news today (2017) is the solar eclipse.
-For some of us the sun will completely be eclipsed, for others it will only be a partial.
+Day 81 of 99 Days to FASDay and the big news in 2017 when this series was created, is the solar eclipse.
+For some of us, the sun will completely be eclipsed, for others, it will only be partial.

 “It’s deeply concerning,” said Jones, who is president of MotherToBaby, a service of the international non–profit Organization of Teratology Information Specialists (OTIS), and considered the world’s leading expert on FAS as well as other areas of birth defects research.
 According to Jones, the concern has become amplified as recent, misleading reports have hit the mainstream media that suggest light drinking during pregnancy Is acceptable for all women.
 “Each woman metabolizes alcohol differently and 40 years of research overwhelmingly supports the conclusion that a ‘safe’ amount of alcohol that any individual woman can drink during pregnancy has simply not been established.”